 What is Finasteride used for?

 Finasteride 5mg is used in the treatment of male pattern hair loss among male patients.
 It is also used to cure BPH or benign prostatic hyperplasia among men with an enlarged prostate.
-It can also be prescribed by physicians for conditions that are not provided herein.
+It can also be prescribed by doctors for conditions that are not provided herein.

 Male hair loss

 Many men suffer from hair loss when they reach the age of late 30’s and beyond.
 Treatment with Finasteride as a medication for hair loss in men can vary depending on their age, health condition, and their various responses to the treatment.

 There are patients who respond faster and there are those who have to wait a while before they see positive results.
 It is vital that you always stay positive no matter what.
 But, for male patients who have been using Finasteride for more than a year and no significant improvement has been experienced with the treatment, it will not surely be effective for their use.
 Ask your doctor if you want other treatment options.